 \section{Einstein-Maxwell Theory}

-In this section, we consider several black hole solutions for Einstein(-Maxwell) theory in an asymptotically flat spacetime.
-For each case, we calculate their quasilocal quantities from the BY quasilocal method and entropy from a quasilocal themrodynamic potential via Euclidean method, and check if our quasilocal Smarr relation is satisfied with these variables.
+In this section, we consider several black hole solutions for Einstein(-Maxwell) theory in an asymptotically flat spacetime and check if our quasilocal formulation is satisfied.
 Firstly we start with a four dimensional Schwarzschild black hole solution, and find its quasilocal first law along with the quasilocal Smarr relation.
 We also explore the Reissner-Nordstr{\"o}m black hole and its higher dimensional generalization.